top of page

 Architecture: Superlimão

-Team: Thiago Rodrigues, Lula Gouveia, Antonio Carlos Figueira de Mello, Inaiá Botura and Viviane Camilli
+Team: Thiago Rodrigues, Lula Gouveia, Antonio Carlos Figueira de Mello, Inaiá Botura, and Viviane Camilli

 Area: 310m2